chmlee/ream-doc-v2/docs/Language/Advanced/Template-Script.md

 ::: warning NOTE
 Template Script is not yet implemented in the current parser.

-The goal of template script is to make datasets modular.
+The goal of the template script is to make datasets modular.
 Save a large datasets in smaller, manageable chunks, and bind them with the script.
-It also make importing other datasets easier.
+It also make importing external datasets easier.

 Template script is inspired by template languages.
-One of the earlier implementation was based on [Jinja](https://jinja.palletsprojects.com), but since the project has moved away from Python, the earlier codes are no longer valid.
+One of the earlier implementations was based on [Jinja](https://jinja.palletsprojects.com), but since the project has moved away from Python, the earlier codes are no longer usable.

 A preliminary design is as follows: